 Next, scroll down further in Settings > Siri & Search and locate Siri Suggestions.

 Toggle off these 3 features: Suggestions in Search, Suggestion in Look Up, and Suggestions on Lock Screen

 Yes, this is getting a bit tedious and onerous!

 Apple makes it very difficult to extricate yourself from Siri.
 So next, continue scrolling down the main menu page for Siri & Search and toggle off Siri for each app–yes, this is going to take time!

-Take a look at this article for an in-depth look at disabling those proactive Siri Suggestions on your lock screen when using iOS 12 and above.
+Take a look at this article for an in-depth look at disabling those proactive Siri Suggestions on your lock screen when using iPadOS or iOS 12 and above.